History of UFC

 Even though UFC is a newer company compared to the other major sports leagues, the record book is growing into a very interesting and entertaining part of the experience for fighters and fans.
 The UFC website has every record you can think of with the top fighters ranked for that stat category.

 Even the win-loss records are a very consistent topic that is covered in media and around the circles of fans that discuss the sport.
 The way the UFC has changed the fight game can be compared to how boxing promotes its fighters.
 In the sport of boxing, if someone has more than one loss on their record it seems very hard to get that athlete a big fight for a title.
 The UFC continues to put the best against the best in the cage and there are many champions overcoming multiple losses in the organization to become on top of it.

 Explanation of UFC events

 UFC events are something that fans look forward to every Saturday night.
 In 2022, UFC seems to put on an event almost every weekend.
 There are numbered events like “UFC 274” which are Pay-Per-View events that tend to have multiple very big fights with either title implications or popular athletes involved.
 There are also “UFC Fight Night” events that are free to watch and always have important fights, just not title fights.

-Every fight is a 3-round and 5-minute bout, unless it is a main event or title fight.
+Every fight is a 3-round and 5-minute bout unless it is the main event or title fight.
 Main events and title fights are 5-rounds.
 UFC also rewards performance bonuses of $50K to athletes that deserve it in the eyes of the UFC brass.

 Under the UFC, there is an ample range of fighting categories or divisions.
 The divisions, according to their weight restrictions and limits, are as follows: